Historic railway travel and terror in the parking lot – DAY FIVE

 But it was not much of a historical town, more a decorative shopping strip.
 Hence it was a little hard to keep the kids entertained while waiting for the only train back down 3hrs later.
 That is unless you spend even more money to go to the Butterfly house or venom house.

 4. KURANDA to SMITHFIELD via train (1.10hr)

-Wooden paneling, pressed iron roof detail and comfy high-back bench seats, that’s us traveling in historic style back down the mountainside.
+Wooden panelling, pressed iron roof detail and comfy high-back bench seats, that’s us travelling in historic style back down the mountainside.
 But of cause as with history, the kids are still fighting for the window seat.

 NEXT: Forget about the crocks, what about the sharks